miniskar/deffe/README.md

 $ cd .. ;
 ```

-An example Deffe configuration for RISCV design space exploration (without slurm) along with their associated files are placed in <b>example</b> directory.
+An example DEFFE configuration for RISCV design space exploration (without slurm) along with their associated files are placed in <b>example</b> directory.
 ```bash
 $ source setup.source
 $ cd example ;